Javascript On-Line Learning Interactive Environment for Simulation

 'real' position controller requires a lot of feedback.

-disturbance in real time it becomes obvious that the control is
+applying a disturbance in real time it becomes obvious that the

 Values of 100 and 50 for position and velocity gains give a much